- 1 When should I put my hummingbird feeder out in Illinois?

 One of the reasons that they have stopped coming to your yard is that there are gardens in your neighborhood that offer them ‘fresh food’- flowers.
 Besides putting up feeders, if you are available, plant some of their favorite plants and they will come to your garden more since they prefer natural sources to feeders.

-How do you attract hummingbirds to your yard?
+How can I attract hummingbirds to my yard?

 How to Invite Hummingbirds to Your Yard

 - Fill your yard with native flowering plants, vines, shrubs, and trees.